 The Azores are a group of beautiful green Portuguese volcanic islands in the mid-Atlantic ocean.
 They are also being called “Europe’s Hawaii” and are a nature lover and photographers dream to visit!
 In this blog post you will read all the best things to do on Sao Miguel island combined with the best photography locations.
 The dramatic landscapes, fishing villages, waterfalls, hotsprings, green pastures, beautiful flowers and possibilities for whale watching, surfing and hiking makes the Azores one of the most diverse islands to visit in Europe.
 The Azores are a dream for nature lovers, landscape photographers, hikers and adventurers!
 Watch the video below which we made during our adventure on Sao Miguel island.

+What is the best time to visit Azores?
 The best months to visit the Azores and to make the best photos are April, May, September and October.
 Also known as the ‘shoulder season’.
 The weather is fair and the islands are not too busy.
 The summer months, June, July and August are the warmest but also the busiest months with tourists.

 During spring season all the flowers on the island are blooming and if you love whale watching and capturing them on camera, you can see a lot of different species in these months.
 If you’re lucky you can even spot orcas in March, April or May.

 September and October still have warm temperatures but can vary more.
 Use the website Spot Azores to check the weather on every part of the island.

 As you never have to pay entrance to any of these recommended places, we left out the entrance fee subject in this blog.